PopovEvgeniy/freestriprelocshell/readme.txt

                                 Free Strip Reloc Shell

-                                  Version 1.2.7.1
+                                  Version 1.2.8

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems

-Program description
+The program description.

 This program is a graphic shell for STRIP RELOC.

-License
+You can download STRIP RELOC here: http://www.jrsoftware.org/striprlc.php Put it in the Free Strip Reloc Shell directory before the first start.

+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Prepare

-You can download STRIP RELOC here: http://www.jrsoftware.org/striprlc.php Put the executable file of STRIP RELOC in the Free Strip Reloc Shell directory before the first start.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.2: The small changes in the source code and interface.
 0.3: StripReloc checking has been added.
 0.4-0.6: The small changes in the source code.